Dobroutro/items-laravel-5.3-api-unit-tests/README.md

 # Angularjs auth config
-Angularjs module should be authenticated with the "api_token" of some of the available users If you use authomatic laravel seeding or sample database install, a change in public/app/routes.js api_token var will not be necessary, otherwise just update it with the api_token value of some of the new added users
+Angularjs module should be authentication and server request variables are loaded automatically as vars from the system in the home template

 # PHP Unit Tests
 Unit test use also api_token of some available users